 If you’re from Europe, chances are that Malta is on your radar.
-For the rest of us, Malta may be overshadowed by other European islands like Santorini, Ibiza, and Sardinia.
-If you fall into that category, this itinerary for 3 days in Malta will open your eyes to an amazing country that has so much to offer.
+For the rest of us, it may be overshadowed by other European islands like Santorini, Ibiza, and Sardinia.
+If you fall into that category, wait until you see how much this amazing country has to offer.

 Best Time of Year to Spend 3 Days in Malta